Julia-XAI/ExplainableAI.jl/README.md

 julia> ]add ExplainabilityMethods
 ```

+⚠️ This package is still in early development, expect breaking changes. ⚠️

 ## Example
 Let's use LRP to explain why an image of a cat gets classified as a cat:
 ```julia